Firefighters make progress against big fires in US West - News Break

 A new fire broke out Sunday afternoon in the Sierra Nevada south of Yosemite National Park and by evening had exploded over more than 6 square miles (15.5 square kilometers), triggering evacuations in areas of two counties.
 The fire’s size, however, remained unchanged early Monday and was 5% contained.
 A highway that leads to Yosemite’s southern entrance remained open.

-The July heat wave follows an unusual June siege of broiling temperatures in the West, and comes amid worsening drought conditions throughout the region.
+The July heat wave followed an unusual June siege of broiling temperatures in the West.
+A growing number of scientific studies are concluding that heat waves in some cases can be directly attributed to climate change.

-Global warming has contributed to the megadrought and is making plants more prone to burning.
-Human-caused climate change and decades of fire suppression that increases fuel loads have aggravated fire conditions across the West, scientists say.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.